ReallySecureShell/Simple_Encryption_Setup/README.md

 GRUB_PRELOAD_MODULES="luks cryptodisk"
 ```

-While still within the chroot, re-install GRUB onto your root device.
+Now we need to reinstall GRUB.
+How GRUB is installed depends on the type of partition table (EFI/DOS).

 If installing for `i386-pc` note that the device you choose is NOT a partition.
-For example if your `/` partition is located on /dev/sda1, then install GRUB on /dev/sda.
+For example: if your `/` partition is located on /dev/sda1, then install GRUB on /dev/sda i.e. you simply remove the partition number from the device.

-If installing for `x86_64-efi` mount the EFI partition into `/boot/efi` while still inside the chroot.
+If installing for `x86_64-efi` mount the EFI partition into `/boot/efi` before installing GRUB.

 ```bash
 #For i386-pc